How To Reduce CAC Across Your Brand Search Campaigns

 - Shadow campaign activates: The user searches again.
 The primary campaign no longer serves them.
 Google automatically serves the shadow campaign ad instead, at the reduced CPC.

 - Full SERP coverage maintained: The user still sees your ad.
 They still click.
 They still reach your site.
-You simply paid 50% less for that click.
+You simply paid around 50% less for that click.

 The key distinction between shadow campaigns and simply cutting off ad serving entirely: you never leave a gap on the SERP for a competitor to fill.
 This is critical in competitive markets where rivals actively bid on each other's brand terms.

-Step 1: Duplicate Your Brand Campaign
+Step 1: Duplicate your brand campaign

 Set the bidding strategy to Manual CPC at approximately 50% of your primary campaign's average CPC.
 If your primary campaign averages $5.00 CPC, set the shadow at $2.00 to $2.50.

-Pro tip: Use Google's auction insights to identify the first and third position bid estimates for your brand terms.
+Pro tip: use Google's auction insights to identify the first and third position bid estimates for your brand terms.
 Set your shadow campaign CPC to remain within the top three positions.
 This ensures the returning user still sees your ad prominently, even at the reduced bid.

 Within TrafficGuard, navigate to Settings and then Verification Rules.
 Create a Click Frequency rule with the following parameters: